 You may be reading this and thinking, Okay Erika.
 Calm down.
 So what, you’ve taken a couple of plane rides.
 And yes it could seem that way to you.
 But to me, this is like God answering every prayer I ever had.
 Every birthday wish coming true.
 But I don’t remember wishing or praying for any of this.
 Do I deserve this?
 Can I enjoy it?
 Or will it seem as though I am bragging?

 Isn’t it crazy how even when we are happy we second guess it?
 What kind of question is “Do I deserve it?”
 EVERYONE deserves to be happy.
 And the only time it is unacceptable is if you are the only happy one around.
 I’m allowed to be happy.
 But once I am full, I have to make sure I am sharing that happiness.
 God is blessing me so much.
 So how can I pay that forward and bless someone else?
 I sure can’t buy them a plane ticket, but I can tell them stories and show appreciation.

 This post might not be as exciting as my others but I’ve been storing this in my fortress.
 Along this journey I’m learning how to best receive these experiences so that I can give back just as much.

-As I child I used to hug my pillow as tight as I could and pray for a better tomorrow.
-Never did I imagine that those tomorrows would look like today.
+As a child I used to hug my pillow as tight as I could and pray for a better tomorrow.
+Never did I imagine those tomorrows looking like today.